sandheepp/learning_git/README.md

-More changes will be added here
+More changes will be added here soon